orionrobots/orionrobots.github.io/wiki/and.md

 - 2 Electrical Switches/buttons - push to make
 - Some jump leads with clips or a breadboard.
-- A power supply (approv 5/6v) - A bench supply or fresh batteries will do
+- A power supply (approx 5/6v) - A bench supply or fresh batteries will do
 - An [LED](/wiki/led.html "Light Emitting Diode")
 - A [Resistor](/wiki/resistor.html "Resistor") (around 470)